Thomas Schlich: Editorial board

 He presently serves on the editorial boards the monograph series “Forschungen zur Kultur der Medizin.
 Geschichte – Theorie – Ethik” [Studies on Culture and Medicine.
 History – Theory – Ethics], Notes and Records: The Royal Society Journal of the History of Science.

 Research

 His research interests include the history of modern medicine and science (18th-21st centuries), medicine and technology, history of medical innovation, and body history, with a special focus on the history of modern surgery (1800 to the present time).

 Most of his recent publications contribute to his research project “Cutting into the Living Body: The Emergence of Modern Surgery, 1800-1914”.
 This research looks at two issues: the history of the rationale of modern surgery—why surgeons open up their patient's living bodies to restore their health; and the practices of modern surgery—how surgeons have learned to repair structures within the living body, and making sure that the patient survives.

-Schlich and his team have examined the recent emergence of minimally invasive surgery in a project with the title "Disrupting Surgical Practice: The Rise of Minimally Invasive Surgery, 1980-2000", funded by the Canadian Institutes of Health Research (CIHR).

-His most current CIHR-funded project is about patients’ role in the development of new technologies in modern medicine, using Minimally Invasive Surgery as an example, "Medical Innovation and the Patient Consumer: Explaining the Rise of Minimally Invasive Surgery".